 How much you have to contribute to KiwiSaver

-You can choose to contribute either 3%, 4% or 8% of your before-tax pay.
+You can choose to contribute either 3%, 4%, 6%, 8% or 10% of your pay.
 If you don't choose an amount, the default rate of 3% will apply.

 For KiwiSaver contributions your pay is your salary or wages.

 - any other remuneration of any kind before tax.